rust-unofficial/patterns/CONTRIBUTING.md

 ## Discussion board

-If you have a question or an idea regarding certain content but you want to have feedback of fellow community members and you think it may not be appropriate to file an issue open a discussion in our [discussion board](https://github.com/rust-unofficial/patterns/discussions).
+If you have a question or an idea regarding certain content, but you want to have feedback of fellow community members, and you think it may not be appropriate to file an issue open a discussion in our [discussion board](https://github.com/rust-unofficial/patterns/discussions).

 ## Writing a new article